Ariandalyn/Jikoko-Hotel-/README.md

    - Locate the import feature or option in your MySQL client's interface.

-   - Choose the SQL file from your computer and initiate the import process.
+   - Choose the SQL file from your computer to the project folder.

    - Wait for the import to complete.